Jon Whittle#12876

 Precedents

-Business planning is often a consideration when starting a new business.
+Business planning and strategy are often a consideration when starting a new business.
 However, you should think of business planning as an evolving process which should be reviewed regularly in order to measure progress and encourage others to invest time and effort in the business.
 This Precedent can be used to record your review.

 Competitive landscape exercise—strategy away day